 As a whole, the only two occasions in which praying mantis might interact with each other after hatching are either mating or killing and eating each other.
 The rest of the time praying mantis will try to avoid each other.

 Not every praying mantis species shows these aggressions toward each other, but most do.

 The majority of praying mantis species have an ear, but it’s nothing like human ears.

-The single ear of the praying mantis is located on the bottom of their thorax, in the middle of their “chest”.
+The single ear of the praying mantis is located on the bottom of its thorax, in the middle of its “chest”.
 This ear is sensitive to ultrasonic hearing.
 That means that praying mantis are able to hear a very high frequency above 20,000 hertz.
 This is just outside the range of human hearing.

 This ultrasonic ear allows praying mantis to hear bats flying.
 Since many male praying mantises choose to fly at night to search for a female to mate with, bats are among the very few predators they have to face.